Laser-enhanced quantum sensing boosts sensitivity and dynamic range: Methods

 The concentration of NV centers was measured via a calibrated photoluminescence brightness measurement with the procedure described in \cite{luo_paper} and then multiplied with the overlap of the cavity mode volume with the diamond plate to obtain the number of NV centers $N_{\mathrm{NV}}$ contributing to the signal.
 The spin state decoherence rate $\Gamma_{13}=1/T_2^*$ was determined by measuring the $T_2^*$ coherence time in a confocal photoluminescence setup with a Ramsey sequence.
 The cavity loss rate $\kappa$ was estimated by measuring the slope efficiency of the laser system for varying reflectivity of the cavity mirror as described in \cite{jetter_MECSEL, kuznetsov_vecsel}.

-To test whether our theoretical model can describe the experiment, the data from Fig.~\ref{fig:figure_2}A in the main text (showing the laser output power as a function of the MECSEL pump power) is fitted with the analytical expression.
-We obtain an analytical expression by taking the analytical solution for the number of cavity photons $N$, interpret it as a function of the MECSEL pump rate $\Lambda_{ge}$ and then convert to laser powers with $P_{\mathrm{out}}=\hbar\omega \kappa_{\mathrm{mirror}} \, N(\Lambda_{ge})$.
-Here, $\hbar \omega $ is the photon energy, $\kappa_{\mathrm{mirror}}=\SI{75}{\mega\hertz}$ is the cavity loss rate due to the outcoupling mirror and $N(\Lambda_{ge})$ is the photon number as a function of the MECSEL pump rate.
-The MECSEL pump power is $P_{\mathrm{MP}} \propto \Lambda_{ge}$ with the assumed proportionality factor given in Tab.~\ref{tab:parameters}.
+To test whether our theoretical model can describe the experiment, the data from Fig.~\ref{fig:figure_1}c is fitted with the analytical expression.
+We obtain the expression by taking the analytical solution for the number of cavity photons $N$, interpret it as a function of the MECSEL pump rate $\Lambda_{ge}$ and then convert to laser powers with $P_{\mathrm{out}}=E_{\mathrm{ph}} \kappa_{\mathrm{mirror}} \, N(\Lambda_{ge})$.
+Here, $E_{\mathrm{ph}}$ is the photon energy, $\kappa_{\mathrm{mirror}}=\SI{75}{\mega\hertz}$ is the cavity loss rate due to the outcoupling mirror and $N(\Lambda_{ge})$ is the photon number as a function of the MECSEL pump rate.
+The MECSEL pump power is $P_{\mathrm{MP}} \propto \Lambda_{ge}$ with the assumed proportionality factor given in \ref{tab:parameters}.
 We then adapt the following parameters to obtain a good match between our model and the experimental curves by fitting the given analytical expression to the data.
-First, the gray data in Fig.~\ref{fig:figure_2}A in the main text is fitted to obtain the two-level-emitter's (MECSEL) spontaneous emission rate $L_{eg}$ and the cavity coupling $G_{eg}$.
-The results are given in Tab.~\ref{tab:fit_results}.
-With this we have obtained the MECSEL parameters which we now use to try and reproduce the other two curves in the same figure.
+To accurately describe the behavior around the threshold, only the first 10 data points above the threshold were used for this adaption.
+First, the gray data in Fig.~\ref{fig:figure_1}c is fitted to obtain the two-level-emitter's (MECSEL) spontaneous emission rate $L_{eg}$ and the cavity coupling $G_{eg}$.
+The results are given in \ref{tab:fit_results}.
+With this we have obtained the MECSEL parameters which we later use to reproduce the other two curves in the same figure.

 An alternative simpler way to fit the MECSEL parameters confirms the same result: Without optically pumping the NV centers, the first term in Eq.~\ref{eq:N} can be neglected since the populations are $\rho_{55}=\rho_{66}=0$.
 When assuming detailed balance for the two-level system of the MECSEL, the steady-state solution for Eq.~\ref{eq:N} is given as